hg-official/senior-fullstack-developer-task/README.md

 - `npm run migration:run` - Run pending migrations

 ### Frontend

 - `npm run dev` - Start the development server
 - `npm run build` - Build the application
 - `npm run preview` - Preview the production build

+## Assessment Tasks

+Your task is to implement the following changes:

+1. Modify the User entity to support multiple roles per user:

+   - Create a migration to change the `role` column to `roles`
+   - The new column should support a list of roles for each user

+2. Update the User status field:

+   - Create a migration to modify the `status` column
+   - The new status should be an enum with values: "active", "not-active", "deleted"

+3. Update both server and client code to support these changes

+4. Implement authorization check:

+   - Server should return unauthorized (401) if user's status is not "active"

+5. Client-side Implementation Requirements:
+   - All HTTP requests and data management must be handled through Vuex state management
+   - Implement route guards for role-based access:
+     - Home page: accessible to all users (regular/editor/admin)
+     - Editor page: accessible only to editors and admin users
+     - Admin page: accessible only to admin users
+   - Display the username after "Welcome" message on each page